Ramneantu/competitive_programming/LEETCODE/island_perimeter/island_perimeter.md

 - [Problem](https://leetcode.com/problems/island-perimeter/)

-# What questions to ask before start coding ?
+# What questions to ask before starting to code ?
 - is the grid rectangular ?
-- is there guaranteed to have only one island ?
+- is it guaranteed to have only one island ?
 - how large is the grid ?

 # Idea